srikailash/srikailash.github.io/about.md

 <br>
 I am Kailash, I'm an indie app developer. <br>

-I'm currently building a mobile application that enables people to voice tape their memories.
+I'm currently building a mobile application that enable people to voice tape their memories.
 Plan to get the app in playstore soon<br>
 <br>
 I really like making things better and